Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

-\item \textit{Bi-static radar:} The transmitter and receiver are separated, i.e., placed at different locations (Fig.~\ref{fig_RadarConfigurations}b) \cite{Mark2010RadarBook}.
+\item \textit{Bi-static radar:} The transmitter and receiver are separated, i.e., placed at different locations (Fig.~\ref{CF_and_RadarConfigurations}b) \cite{Mark2010RadarBook}.
 The separation can vary from short distances to several kilometers, making it suitable for various operational scenarios such as long-range surveillance and covert detection \cite{Mark2010RadarBook}.
-Accurate synchronization between the transmitter and receiver is critical as the receiver does not have direct access to the transmitted signal, increasing the complexity of the system \cite{Mark2010RadarBook}.
+Accurate synchronization between the transmitter and receiver is critical because the receiver lacks direct access to the transmitted signal, thereby increasing system complexity \cite{Mark2010RadarBook}.
 External timing sources/techniques (e.g., direct signal reception, Global Positioning System (GPS) timing, or sophisticated signal tracking algorithms) are required to maintain accurate synchronization \cite{Mark2010RadarBook}.
-As the receiver is separated from the transmitter, it is harder for adversaries to detect and locate the radar system, making bi-static radar more suitable for military surveillance and stealth applications.
+As the receiver is separated from the transmitter, adversaries find it harder to detect and locate the radar system, making bi-static radar more suitable for military surveillance and stealth applications.
 The transmitter-receiver separation can reduce clutter caused by direct-path reflections (e.g., from the ground or other environmental features) \cite{Mark2010RadarBook}.
-On the other hand, the RCS of targets can change dramatically with different bistatic angles, making them sensitive to target orientation and geometry \cite{Mark2010RadarBook}.
+On the other hand, the RCS of targets can vary substantially with bistatic angle, making them sensitive to target orientation and geometry \cite{Mark2010RadarBook}.